-Antifragile deals with the fragility of systems, explaining how some systems are destroyed by shocks while others grow stronger.
+In Antifragile (2012) Nassim Nicholas Taleb discusses the fragility of systems, and explains how some systems are destroyed by shocks while others grow stronger.

 - 3 Sentences Summary